bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 But a soft fork being on TestNet kind of signifies that it's slated for mainnet.
 So Inquisitions is nice because we can just kind of do whatever we want there and play with ideas and actually have persistence in terms of test data.
 So yeah, I think it's a great institution.
-I mean, obviously Vaults hasn't hit Inquisition yet, but I'm really hopeful for it.
+I mean, obviously, Vaults hasn't hit Inquisition yet, but I'm really hopeful for it.

 Sjors Provoost: 00:57:50

 But does Inquisition run on the regular SIGNET?
-Yeah.
 Because in principle, you can have a custom SIGNET for every single softfork proposal.
-Yeah.
 I guess it's nice to have a lot of sample transactions in a real blockchain and faucets and infrastructure like that ready to go.

 James O'Beirne: 00:58:04